 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Explore the best neighborhoods to live in Brooklyn, NY.
-Here, we’re listing our top 5 Brooklyn nabes, including the most walkable, the safest, and the coolest.
+Here, we list our top 5 Brooklyn nabes, including the most walkable, the safest, and the coolest.
 As such, Brooklyn is quickly becoming the hottest borough in New York City, and for a good reason.

 Historically, Boerum Hill was a Manhattan suburb.
-Today, the revitalized neighborhood is dubbed a semi-suburban oasis, which combines a lively city vibe coupled with a picturesque and intimate setting more in line with suburban living.
-One of the highlights of living in Boerum Hill is Smith Street.
-It is a foodie-lovers paradise where you’ll be able to explore just about every cuisine imaginable.
+Today, the revitalized neighborhood is known a semi-suburban oasis.
+It combines a lively city vibe and a picturesque and intimate setting more in line with suburban living.
+One of the highlights of living in Boerum Hill is Smith Street, and i, and it is a foodie-lovers paradise where you’ll be able to explore just about every cuisine imaginable.

 D, N, Q, R, 2, 3, 4, and 5 at Atlantic Ave-Barclays Center.
 The A, C, F, and G at Jay Street/Metrotech

 I’s easy to understand why Williamsburg is one of the most popular areas in the city amongst young New Yorkers.
-Williamsburg is not only one of the coolest neighborhoods in Brooklyn.
-It is also one of the coolest in all of NYC.
+It is not only one of the coolest neighborhoods in Brooklyn, it is also one of the trendiest in all of NYC.
 However, living in a hip neighborhood comes at a cost, as Williamsburg is one of the most expensive areas.

 During the Spring and Summer months, Williamsburg is home to the Smorgasburg festival.
 It is the largest open-air food market in the US, attracting over 30,000 visitors.
-Festival-goers can enjoy the tasty bites from over 100 local vendors.
+Festival-goers can enjoy tasty bites from over 100 local vendors.

 Williamsburg is a short train ride from Manhattan via the L train.
-Other train lines that stop in Williamsburg include the G, J, M.
+Other train lines that stop in Williamsburg include the G, J, and M.